メインコンテンツまでスキップ

 注記

-Consider the example where the number of servers to be run in an virtual machine is five, minimum servers is three, and maximum servers is 28.
-The fleet will adjust the scaling behavior to minimum servers to five 5 and maximum servers to 30.
+• The fleet will always try to maximize the use of the AMS virtual machine instances.
+Therefore, your minimum and maximum number of servers will be rounded up to the closest multiple of the number of servers configured to run in each virtual machine.
+This ensures there are no wasted resources in the AMS instances that are being billed to your account.
+Consider the example where the number of servers to be run in a virtual machine is 5, minimum servers is 3, and maximum servers is 28.
+The fleet will adjust the scaling behavior to minimum servers to 5 and maximum servers to 30.
 Additionally, if the buffer value results in an additional virtual machine to be requested by the fleet, all five dedicated servers within the newly set up virtual machine will become buffers.

-Click Save to save your configuration and repeat this step for each region you want to enable for the fleet.
+10. Click Save to save your configuration and repeat this step for each region you want to enable for the fleet.

 11. Click Next to go to the Logs & Artifacts Sampling section.